a review of Flower

 Daft, I say!
 Adventure games have it even worse — or maybe it just stands out more, as it’s almost all they’ve got.
 Consider the car in Grim Fandango, which I want to say is theoretically one of the most awesome objects in the history of video games.
 A souped up funeral car, made for the grim reaper, driven by a demon!
 The vision is amazing, and the pride is evident.
 Look at the thing as it appears in the FMVs and during the loading screen, what a piece of work.
 And yet, such nonexistant friction, such horrible controls — they’re not even different to those of the main character.

 And this is without talking about the games where you click to walk.
-One more: remember the part in Final Fantasy VII where that girl gets stabbed or some shit?
+One more: remember the part in Final Fantasy VII where that girl gets stabbed or some stuff?
 There’s a pair of jumps just before the cutscene.
 They were obliged to put these jumps in, because in order to have any sense of occasion, the environment needed that bare minimum of specialness, that bare minimum of interaction.

 The people who envision these things are not being spiteful, or even unimaginative.
 They just don’t speak the language of video games.
 They cook up wonderful environments, fascinating narrative contexts for your interaction.
 They just don’t think about the interaction itself, they don’t realize that it is not enough to hold a controller while imbibing interesting stuff.
 Thus they end up with a thing that is, in part, dull and thus really quite conscienceless on their hands.